mvc-swap/swap-api/swapv2.md

 > * address: the user's address used for accepting mvc and tokens.
 > * op: swap operation: 1 add liquidity, 2 remove liquidity, 3 swap token1 to token2.
 4 swap token2 to token1.
 102 remove liquidity.
 > * source: mark the identity of the caller to make it easier to find errors.
+> * amountIn: optional.
+If op is 3 or 4, amountIn means the amount user want to swap which is used to evaluate miner fee.

 ### Response
 ```